Greece Ottoman history

 After it fell to the Ottomans, Constantinople was renamed Istanbul.
-The Ottoman state was a theocracy and its political system was based on hierarchy with the Sultan at the top, having absolute divine rights.
+The Ottoman state was a theocracy and its political system was based on a hierarchy with the Sultan at the top, having absolute divine rights.

 The Ottomans divided the non-Muslim community into millets: Armenian, Catholic, Jewish, and Orthodox, giving to each millet a large part of autonomy.
 The ruler of the millet was the religious leader who was responsible for the obedience of the subjects to the Sultan.
 The head of the Orthodox millet was the Ecumenical Patriarch of Constantinople.
-The patriarch had much power and played an important role to the development of the Greek Orthodox society the times of the Ottoman occupation.
+The patriarch had much power and played an important role in the development of the Greek Orthodox society the times of the Ottoman occupation.

-The Ottoman state had a much decentralized administration.
+The Ottoman state had a decentralized administration.
 They designed local military leaders and later the Empire was divided into regions that were governed by Pashas.
 Official contact was limited to tax collection and military conscription.
-The Orthodox priests and Christian primates collected taxes and maintained order but on the other hand they kept the Greek language and traditions alive and allowed keeping the national identity.
+The Orthodox priests and Christian primates collected taxes and maintained order but on the other hand, they kept the Greek language and traditions alive and allowed keeping the national identity.

 The Ottoman system discriminated the non-Muslim population by imposing special taxes like the head tax and tax for freedom.
-Those centuries, many Greek families moved to other countries, mostly Romania, Russia, Italy and Austria, where they were dealing with trade.
+Those centuries, many Greek families moved to other countries, mostly Romania, Russia, Italy, and Austria, where they were dealing with trade.

 These Greek communities abroad played an important role in the development of the Greek identity and helped economically their occupied homeland.
 They were influenced by all the modern currents, including the ideology of revolution.
 Many diaspora Greeks became rich and helped by founding schools and other public institutions back home.
-Movements for independence started to multiply in the beginning of the 19th century.
+Movements for independence started to multiply at the beginning of the 19th century.
 This was when the Filiki Eteria was founded, a secret movement that aimed to start the revolutionary war of Greece.